dfch/graylog2-images/docker-debug/README.md

 Modifications
 -------------
-The only modification to the official Dockerfile was to replace the underlying JVM from version 7 to version 8.
+The modifications to the official Dockerfile are:
+* using Java 8 instead of Java 7
+* running graylog-server in gebugging mode (port 5005)

 Requirements
 ------------